-Read further to learn more about the residential lease termination process in California and how many days notice are required in which situations.
+Read further to learn more about notice requirements and the residential lease termination process in California.

 What is a Lease Termination Notice?

 A residential lease termination notice is delivered to a tenant when a landlord requests to end the lease agreement.
 The ultimate goal of this notice is to have the tenant move out of the property within the specific time frame indicated by California law.

 There are two types of residential lease termination notices used in the state of California:

 - 30-Day Residential Lease Termination Notice: This notification is delivered when the tenant has been living at the rental property for less than one year.

 - 60-Day Residential Lease Termination Notice: This notification is delivered when the tenant has been living at the rental property for more than one year.